AFM-analysis/nanite/docs/sec_fitting_guide.rst

 Models
 ======
-Nanite comes with a predefined set of model functions, that are identified (in scripting as well as in the command line interface) via their model keys.
+Nanite comes with a predefined set of model functions that are identified (in scripting as well as in the command line interface) via their model keys.